The irreverent diaries of Tina Brown's eight spectacular years as editor in chief of VANITY FAIR.

 'Indiscreet, brilliantly observed, frequently hilarious' Evening Standard

 'Hang on - it's a wild ride' Meryl Streep

 It's 1983.
 A young Englishwoman arrives in Manhattan on a mission.
 Summoned in the hope that she can save Conde Nast's troubled new flagship Vanity Fair, Tina Brown is plunged into the maelstrom of competitive New York media.
 She survives the politics and the intrigue by a simple stratagem: succeeding.

-Here are the inside stories of VANITY FAIR scoops and covers that sold millions - the Reagan kiss, the meltdown of Princess Diana's marriage to Prince Charles, the sensational Annie Leibovitz cover of a gloriously pregnant, naked Demi Moore.
-In the diary's cinematic pages, the drama, the comedy, and the struggle of running an 'it' magazine come to life.
-Brown's VANITY FAIR DIARIES is also a woman's journey, of making a home in a new country and of the deep bonds with her husband, their prematurely born son, and their daughter.
+Here are the inside stories of the scoops and covers that sold millions: the Reagan kiss, the meltdown of Princess Diana's marriage to Prince Charles, the sensational Annie Leibovitz cover of a gloriously pregnant, naked Demi Moore.
+Written with dash and verve, the diary is also a sharply observed account of New York and London society.
+In its cinematic pages the drama, comedy and struggle of raising a family and running an 'it' magazine come to life.

 The most compelling media diaries since Piers Morgan's The Insider but with a tonier cast of characters, indiscreet, brilliantly observed, frequently hilarious - EVENING STANDARD

 Her voice is taut, her eye is everywhere.
 She doesn't bring us into her circle but tells us, firmly, proudly, sometimes wickedly, what it was like ...
 Listening to her is as delightful as eating a whole box of chocolates, without a trace of weight gain ...
 She's irresistible - DAILY TELEGRAPH